 The closer you move to the coast, the less stringent the financial test becomes.
 In Zone C for instance (anywhere from 1 mile to approximately 20 miles inland), your 2010 revenue for any three month period between May and December must only be down 8.5% and up only 5% during the same months in 2011.
 Finally, in Zone A, largely comprised of barrier islands, there is no financial test to meet.
 Most business operations in Zone A automatically qualify.

-The agreement is very nuanced and there are many exceptions (which typically benefit the claimant) to what is stated above.
-As such, it is important to consult with an experienced BP claims attorney to maximize your options.
+The Agreement is very nuanced and there are many exceptions to what is stated above.
+As such, it is important to consult with an experienced BP claims attorney to understand your options.

 We will then begin a forensic accounting review which may take two to six weeks.
-Upon completion we will provide you with a detailed report for your final approval.
-Upon approval we will submit your claim to the Claims Administrator.
-In general, should we be successful, you should expect payment within four to six months.
+Upon completion we will submit your claim to the Claims Administrator.
+In general, should we be successful, you should expect payment within twelve to eighteen months.

 Do we really need outside counsel?
 Can our corporate attorney handle this?
-Or can we do this on our own, in-house?
+Can we do this on our own, in-house?

-We also run into those who believe they do not deserve compensation as they cannot prove a direct correlation between the oil spill and their financial circumstances.
-The parties to this agreement were very intentional in designing the compensation criteria in a way that does not require a conventional causation analysis, as it would be nearly impossible to isolate the exact impact of the oil spill on Gulf area businesses.
-Rather, certain formulas are applied to determine if you qualify for payment.
-If your revenue trend corresponds with the parameters dictated by these formulas, then all losses are presumed - irrefutably - to have been caused by the oil spill.
+We also run into those who believe that they have suffered a loss as a result of the oil spill, but are concerned that they may not be able to prove to a jury a direct correlation between the spill and their financial circumstances.
+The parties to this Agreement were very intentional in designing the qualification criteria in a way that does not require a conventional causation analysis, as it would be nearly impossible to isolate the exact impact of the oil spill on Gulf area businesses.
+Rather, certain formulas are applied to determine if a loss you experienced was the result of the spill.
+If your revenue trend corresponds with the parameters dictated by these formulas, then all losses are presumed to have been caused by the incident.

-After reviewing thousands of monthly profit and loss statements, we can report that even businesses located well inland with little or no exposure to tourism, seafood or hospitality were impacted as defined by this agreement.
+After reviewing thousands of monthly profit and loss statements, we can report that many businesses were impacted by the spill as defined by this Agreement.
 Only through a forensic accounting analysis will this be apparent.
 The trickle down effect is clearly evident on many businesses’ books.